TeskaLabs/asab/doc/asab/storage.rst

     data = await storage.get(collection="test-collection", obj_id=object_id, decrypt=["message", "number"])

-If some of the keys to be decrypted are missing in the required document, the method will just ignore them and continue.
+If some of the keys to be decrypted are missing in the required document, the method will ignore them and continue.

 More on AES-CBC algorithm
 ~~~~~~~~~~~~~~~~~~~~~~~~~